 Research in a Box

 Research in a Box is a programme run within the School of Computing and Communications that collates a range of projects that are intentionally designed for children studying GCSE or A-level computing to engage students and teachers in real-world computing projects.

 We play an active role in the Faculty’s Taster Days.
 We aim to inspire over 200 pupils a year by introducing them to some of the best facilities and lecturers our Top 10 University has to offer.
 Our latest Taster Day activity enabled pupils to build and program their own Persistence of Vision Displays.

-You can register your interest for upcoming events by contacting Deborah Craine by email or call her on 01524 594011.
+You can register your interest for upcoming events by visiting our STEM Taster Day page, or by emailing firstname.lastname@example.org.
 On registering you will receive further information about sessions and timings.
-We are happy to receive registrations from schools who participate as groups or as individual students.

 In 2016 the BBC announced the launch of the micro:bit - a small, lightweight computer designed solely for one purpose: to encourage children to become a generation of digital creators rather than digital consumers.
 A team of our computer scientists, led by Dr Joe Finney, has contributed to the development of coding and programming behind the device.
 Measuring 4cm by 5cm, and designed to be fun and easy to use, something simple can be coded in seconds – like lighting up its LEDs or displaying a pattern – with no prior knowledge of computing.
 All that’s needed is imagination and creativity.

 The BBC micro:bit also connects to other devices, sensors, kits and objects, and is a great companion to Arduino, Galileo, Kano, littleBits and Raspberry Pi, acting as a springboard to more complex learning.